smartcontractresearchforum/docs/en/transcripts/transcript_si_2.md

 **[18:42]** So, Livia I was just wondering in terms of with that intersection of trying to think about commitment to culture and the health of it from what you've actually been seeing in different DAO’s, whether it's TEC-related activities or just out in the wild, so to say.
 But are there the elements where… I know MolochDAO is probably an example, where rage quitting helped to build a very specific culture and created a very specific environment versus other areas, and as Seth was kind of alluding to, are environments where it's like, “Well, we're the only ones left, so we clearly care about this kind of distilled culture.”
 Yeah, just kind of what else have you been seeing from just the examples of different DAO’s  and how that intersection plays out?

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[19:24]** Yeah, I think off-boarding is so important as onboarding, right?
 Like, that people need to understand that they won't be harmed with the exit also.
 I think sometimes there is a lack of care when someone is leaving the process rather than when someone is entering.
 And in the TEC, we developed this offboarding ceremony for the stewards.
 That is just to acknowledge all the work they've done.
 And we give them an NFT of like, “awesome participation,” and just like have a session that everyone can share whatever they want to them, that other stewards can appreciate that work.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

-**[20:12] **And we had a session in soft gov** **once to kind of bring this concept of death and how we usually have a very hard time talking about death.
+**[20:12]** And we had a session in soft governance to kind of bring this concept of death and how we usually have a very hard time talking about death.
 And how to… that is such a human aspect, and it’s such a part of our culture, too.
 So do we experienced some type of the grief feelings, (grieving feelings, is that how you say it?) or, I don't know, what are the emotions related to the exit of someone in the community.
 So that has been an interesting path we’ve been taking there.

-**Eugene Leventhal: **
+**Eugene Leventhal:**

-**[20:54] **It's really interesting to think of kind of specific actions and rituals that can help imbed culture.
+**[20:54]** It's really interesting to think of kind of specific actions and rituals that can help imbed culture.
 And I guess, is there, from either perspective just in terms of working with DAO’s or from your research perspective or any other angle, have you seen any kind of particular…I already imagine the answer is going to be “it depends”.
 But are there any kind of specific kind of rituals that correlate to culture building or is it all just depend on the nature of the culture that you're building, which I feel like it's a bit of a...

 **Seth Frey:**